yammer/tenacity/README.md

 }
 ```

-A quick primer on the way to use a `TenacityCommand` if you are not familiar with [Hystrix]'s execution model(https://github.com/Netflix/Hystrix/wiki/How-To-Use#wiki-Synchronous-Execution):
+A quick primer on the way to use a `TenacityCommand` if you are not familiar with [Hystrix's execution model](https://github.com/Netflix/Hystrix/wiki/How-To-Use#wiki-Synchronous-Execution):

 Synchronous Execution
 ---------------------